kimmomuli/tsoha-parking/README.md

 9. Käyttäjä voi muokata parkkipaikkaan liittyviä tietoja.
 10. Ylläpitäjä voi muuttaa onko parkkipaikka jollakin käytössä.

-### Idea

-1. User can log in and log out and create a new account.
-2. User can add and delete parking lots.
-3. User can book a parking lot for his use.
-4. User can add a photo from parking lot.
-5. User can estimate parking lots.
-6. User can search parking lots by location (location is given as text, when parking lot is added).
-7. Admin can modify all parking lots (can delete).
-8. Admin can delete the user.
-9. User can modify the information about their own parking area.
-10. Admin can change the parking reservation.

 ### Sovelluksen tilanne

 [Herokun linkki](https://tsoha-parking.herokuapp.com/)